-In getting to know the people you lead, you will also be equipping yourself to plan for larger conversations and interactions with many team members.
-You will be able to focus and align your comments for your team far more appropriately.
-You will also be able to weave stories into the engagement and acknowledge the kind of real-world experiences your people may be encountering—whether they are meeting with resounding success you want to celebrate or needing greater clarity and insight about a challenging path ahead.
+In getting to know the people you lead, you will also be equipping yourself to plan for conversations and interactions when you meet with everyone.
+Then, you will be able to focus and align your comments for your team far more appropriately.
+You will also be able to weave individual stories into the process and acknowledge the kind of real-world experiences your people may be encountering—whether they are meeting with resounding success you want to celebrate or needing greater clarity and insight about a challenging path ahead.

 Being present to those you lead is a vital component of leading with heart.
 However, it is critical to appreciate the difference between your physical presence and the essence of ‘being present.’

 When it comes to leading with heart, being present is about all the ways you give people your full, undivided attention.
 It is about committing to ‘being there’ for them – whether you are together physically or connected through technology.

 While this may seem like an easy undertaking, we know team members frequently find themselves struggling because they are not being seen or heard by their leaders in ways that suggest their voice matters.
 And when that happens, it has an adverse effect on individual engagement and performance.

 What do you notice about your own habits and the ways in which you are present (or not) to your people?